 "It wasn’t an easy decision but those who know, know..
 I didn’t want to not acknowledge everyone involved and how big this was for TV and for our community.
 I have stayed silent because that’s my choice for now but know I adore you all."

-Who will play Batwoman in Season 2?
+Who played Batwoman in Season 2?

 Early reports suggested that The CW would simply recast the role of Batwoman.
 Same character, different actress.
 It’s happened plenty of times before on television.
 However, the big plot twist came when it was announced that the role of Kate Kane / Batwoman would not be recast for Season 2 at all.